jacobemcken/jacobemcken.github.io/_posts/2025-04-13-stumble-upon-6.md

 ---
 layout: post
 title: Stumble upon in April 2025
-image: /assets/img/two_people_walking_into_each_other.png
+image: /assets/img/man_stumbling_into_sign_on_sidewalk.webp
-image_alt: "Midjourney prompt: Two people walking towards each other and bumping into each other.
-One person is looking down at their smartphone the other person is looking at the sky.
-Subtle highlight. concept art, oil on canvas painting."
+image_alt: "Midjourney prompt: Walking while looking at phone with all attention stumbles into a sign standing in the middle of the sidewalk."
 description: "On occasion, I come across content worth sharing.
 This time: An essay comparing U.S. with past fascist regimes and an article by a fellow Clojure enthusiast."
 categories:
 - Other